danielchew44/Daniel-intern-repo/Inclusive-Design-Reflection.md

 Task: Practice Writing a Clear, Patient, and Supportive Response to a Hypothetical User Struggling with Executive Functioning You're not alone in this!
 Taking the first step can be tough, but every small action counts.
 Bear believes in you!
+Who are considered vulnerable populations, and what challenges might they face in digital spaces?

+What ethical considerations are important when designing or working with neurodivergent individuals?
+(Hint: Avoid overwhelming UX, respect sensory needs, ensure clear communication.)

+How can you make interactions and content more accessible for people with ADHD or Autism? (e.g., simple language, predictable navigation, reducing cognitive load)

+How can we support neurodivergent team members in a professional setting?
+(Hint: Be clear in communication, respect different working styles, and allow flexibility.)
+📝 Reflection

+How can you adjust your communication style to be more inclusive of neurodivergent users and teammates?

+What are some common UX or communication pitfalls that might make Focus Bear less accessible or supportive?

+What is one practical change you can make in your work to better support vulnerable populations?
+🛠️ Task

+Read a first-person account from someone with ADHD or Autism about their experiences with productivity tools.
+(Hint: Look for blog posts, videos, or community discussions.)

+Identify one design or communication improvement that could make Focus Bear more accessible.

+Practice writing a clear, patient, and supportive response to a hypothetical user struggling with executive functioning.